-Getting hal_initialization_failed windows 10 BSOD error when your system wakes up from sleep stage, or at windows 10 startup?
+Getting hal_initialization_failed BSOD error when your system wakes up from sleep stage, or at windows 10 startup?
 For some others report this blue screen hal initialization failed (STOP CODE 0x0000005C) after windows 10 update.
 This BSOD probably caused by hardware or device drivers problems, especially when you have an older computer.
 This typically goes away when you restart your PC.
 However, If you are frequently getting HAL_INITIALIZATION_FAILED Blue Screen Error at startup or Suddenly system restart with BSOD Here some applicable Solutions to get rid of this.

 Your PC ran into a problem and needs to restart.
 We’re just collecting some error info, and then we’ll restart for you. (x% complete) If you’d like to know more, you can search online later for this error: HAL_INITIALIZATION_FAILED

 Fix HAL INITIALIZATION FAILED Blue Screen

 Like other stop errors or BSODs, this error may come into play when a new driver/service is being loaded and likely to happen with new software/hardware.
 Again Old, corrupted or incorrectly configured drivers, malware infection, damaged system files or corrupted hard disk could be the major causes of this HAL INITIALIZATION FAILED problem.
 Sometimes, if you are using a virtual machine, the cause could be it too.
 If you are suffering from this error here some applicable solutions to get rid of this.

 - Remove all external devices to check and make sure any device driver confliction not causing the issue.

 - Temporarily disable Security software (Antivirus) if installed, And uninstall recently installed third-party software to check these applications not causing the issue.

-- Microsoft regularly releases security updates with bug fixes to patch the security hole created by third party apps.
+- Microsoft regularly releases security updates with bug fixes to patch the security hole created by third-party apps.
 Install the latest windows updates from settings -> update & security -> windows update -> check for updates.
-May the latest update contains the bug fix which causing “hal_initialization_failed” on your system.
+May the latest update contain the bug fix which causing “hal_initialization_failed” on your system.